-1. What are the requirements for Mentor status?
+1. What are the requirements for mentor status?

-A prospective Mentor must have been recertified at least once in the level(s) of court in which the Mentor intends to provide mentor services.
-For example, a Juvenile and Domestic Relations District Court Mentor must be recertified in Juvenile and Domestic Relations District Court at least once.
+A prospective mentor must have been recertified at least once in the level(s) of court in which the mentor intends to provide mentor services.
+For example, a Juvenile and Domestic Relations District Court mentor must be recertified in Juvenile and Domestic Relations District Court at least once.
 In addition,

-- The Mentor will have conducted a minimum of 10 cases and 30 hours at the court level in which he or she is providing mentor services. - A waiver of the two year recertification time requirement will be considered based on a letter of recommendation by the Community Mediation Center Director or other established mediation organization describing the mediation experience and training of the applicant. - Participation in a minimum of a four-hour certified course on "Mentoring Individuals Seeking Certification as a Court-Referred Mediator." - Approval by the Office of the Executive Secretary of the completed Mentor Application (OES Form ADR-4000).
+- The mentor must have conducted a minimum of 10 cases and 30 hours at the court level in which he or she seeks to provide mentor services. - A waiver of the two-year recertification time requirement will be considered based on a letter of recommendation by the director of a community mediation center or other established mediation organization, describing the mediation experience and training of the applicant.
+(The cases and training required for recertification will not be waived.) - Participation in a minimum of a four (4)-hour certified course on Mentoring Individuals Seeking Certification as a Court-Referred Mediator. - DRS approval of the completed Mentor Application (OES Form ADR-4000).